 Planning on climbing Mount Kinabalu, one of Southeast Asia's tallest mountains?

-Here's how to get from Kota Kinabalu (KK), Malaysian Borneo's capital, to Kinabalu National Park, the location of Mt.
+There are a few different options for getting from Kota Kinabalu (KK), Malaysian Borneo's capital, to Taman Kinabalu (Kinabalu Park), the location of Mt.
 Kinabalu.

 How to get from KK Airport to the City Centre